 All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-In order to do Biology, you must have either GCSE Biology and GCSE Chemistrygrade 6) or above, or BB (grade 6) in Double Science.
-You must also have a total points score of at least 30 points in your best five academic subjects.
+In order to do Biology, you must have either GCSE Double Science at double B (grade 6) or above or GCSE Biology and GCSE Chemistry at B (grade 6) or above and GCSE Maths at B (grade 6).
+You must also have a total GCSE points score of 30 in your best five academic subjects.

 Biology A Level is split into six modules: Modules 1 to 4 constitute the stand-alone AS Level qualification; Modules 1 to 6, combined with the Practical Endorsement, constitute the full A Level.

 3. Exchange and transport